dogukanbayrak/Never-Stop-Running/README.md

  I'm worked on game mechanics not level design.

-I used Unity 2020 LTS for this game.
+I used Unity 2020 LTS to make this game.